Dual Enrollment at Georgia Southern

 The Dual Enrollment program covers 100% of tuition for approved courses, all mandatory, non-course related fees, and textbooks for approved courses.
 Students may incur expenses for course-related fees and supplies required for a particular course, or optional fees such as parking, housing, and dining.
 Dual Enrollment is available during fall, spring, and summer semesters.

-Students must apply by submitting an application for admission to Georgia Southern (no application fee required), high school transcript, student participation agreement, and SAT or ACT scores.
+Students must apply by submitting an application for admission to Georgia Southern (no application fee required), high school transcript, student participation agreement, and SAT, ACT, or ACCUPLACER scores.
 The Georgia Department of Education (DOE) has produced and provided to the Georgia Student Finance Commission (GSFC) a directory of eligible public high school courses that can be substituted with college level coursework and applied toward high school graduation requirements for dual credit students.
 Georgia Student Finance Commission contact information - (770) 724-9000 or http://www.gsfc.org/.

 Questions regarding this program should be directed to the student's high school counselor or the Office of Admissions.
 Students should confer with their high school counselor to determine which courses are necessary for satisfying high school graduation requirements.
 Placement in these courses cannot be guaranteed.